Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 ## 2.3.
 JK Flip-Flop

 The State of the output is unknown when both Set and Reset are high simultaneously.
 With some modifications in SR Flip-Flop, this unused state can be used, to toggle between High and Low.

+The pulse width should be smaller than the time to loop around in JK Flip-Flops to prevent racing.

 https://github.com/user-attachments/assets/72c60138-d477-4356-a9cb-d7a36c03fe34